-Vodafone to fully switch off its 3G network by the end of the year
+Vodafone to switch off its 3G network in Dublin over the coming weeks

 Research